justmiles/ssm-run-command/README.md

 TODO:

 - capture ctrl+c and cancel the command
-- set custom cloudwatch logs location
+- if command is cancelled, exit 1
 - delete logs from cloudwatch before closing (add --keep-logs flag to prevent deleting them from cloudwatch)
-- if command is cancelled, exit 1
 - if no targets are found after n seconds, exit 1 (--init-timeout)
 - provide documentation around the required AWS IAM permissions used